hinaccurate/IMGD5010_BYOBinary/README.md

   * The macaroni is yellow.
   * The lighting on the macaroni is coming from directly above, with no shadows (i.e., 100% transparent).
+  * ...But if the shadow _was_ visible, it would be on the convex side of the macaroni.
   * The background color of the macaronus starts as "kraft" (cardboard).
   * The implied "glue" that creates a macaronus perfectly aligned with the pasta (i.e., 100% transparent).